 How to measure yourself for buying vintage clothes

-I measure clothing “flat”, which is a standard way of taking vintage clothing measurements by laying the piece out on a table and taking measurements, doubling where appropriate (i.e., waist and hip measurements are doubled).
+First, you need to understand how the clothing is usually measured.
+It’s a standard for sellers to measure vintage clothing “flat”, which is a way of laying the garment out on a table and noting the measurements, doubling where appropriate (i.e., waist and hip measurements are doubled).

 Here is how to measure yourself so that you can know if the clothing will fit: